debarsh1/MyBharat/README.md

 ## Introduction

 Hey!
 Welcome to the upcoming "MyBharat" app GitHub page. 📱 "MyBharat" is the most anticipated app ever designed for our incredible India.
-It's like a futuristic Swiss Army Knife for your phone, but even better!
 This groundbreaking app is being developed to make your lives easier and more exciting, and it's all about India.

 ## Planned Features